alexnesov/LLMs-and-Agents/Use Case/embeddings_legal_qa.md

 Above all, the solution to this problem (using Embeddings and a Vector Database) uses a game changing approach to extract information through LLMs.

-## The computer does exactly what you tell it to do, not what you want it to do
+## The LLM does exactly what you tell it to do, not what you want it to do

 **Here is the issue:**